England’s oldest pub, possibly 1,229 years old, shuts doors due to coronavirus hardships

 “We are currently exploring all opportunities for the site’s future and hope to reopen the pub under new management as soon as possible,” it said.

 Tofalli said he has about 10 full-time employees.
-In the summers, as many as 25 people work at the Ye Olde Fighting Cocks, including part-time staff.
+In the summers, as many as 25 people work at the Ye Olde Fighting Cocks, including part-timers.

-Those people are part of the history of the pub, he says; the head chef’s dad celebrated his birth with drinks at the Ye Olde Fighting Cocks, and the general manager moved to St. Albans just to work there.
-They may lose their jobs, or retain them as part of a possible future deal with the new owners, Tofalli said.
+Those people are part of the history of the pub, he says; the head chef’s dad celebrated his birthday with drinks at the Ye Olde Fighting Cocks, and the general manager moved to St. Albans just to work there.
+They may lose their jobs or retain them as part of a possible deal with the new owners, Tofalli said.

 It’s not the first time the Ye Olde Fighting Cocks has been in a tough spot.
-When Tofalli took over its lease ten years ago, it was in shoddy conditions, and had been closed for nine months, he says.
+When Tofalli took over its lease 10 years ago, it was in shoddy condition and had been closed for nine months, he said.
 Britain was experiencing the aftershocks of the 2008 global financial crisis.

 It was “the worst time you could possibly buy a pub,” Tofalli said, but he told himself: “I’m going to turn it into one of the greatest pubs in the country.”

-As he previously told The Post, when he took over, “it was a dump...
+As he previously told The Post, when he took over, “it was a dump. ...
 It stank.”

-While Tofalli sees himself as a “glass half full” kind of guy, he acknowledges the sadness that comes with giving up his beloved pub.
+While Tofalli sees himself as a “glass half full” kind of guy, he acknowledged the sadness that comes with giving up his beloved pub.
 “I lost my dream.
 I’ve been a bit sad.
 I’m allowed.”

-But Tofalli says he has been humbled by what he describes as an outpouring of messages of support from local patrons and others in recent days.
-“The first thing people do is they’re either crying — they’re gutted personally for me or the pub or the dream or the heritage or the history — then … there’s that little pause and they all say, ‘But do you remember that time...’?"
+Tofalli said he has been humbled by an outpouring of messages of support from local patrons and others in recent days.
+“The first thing people do is they’re either crying — they’re gutted personally for me or the pub or the dream or the heritage or the history — then … there’s that little pause and they all say, ‘But do you remember that time ... ?’ ”

-Tofalli says, "I don’t know whether to laugh or cry, but to be fair, I’ve been doing both.”
+Tofalli said, “I don’t know whether to laugh or cry, but to be fair, I’ve been doing both.”

+A fundraiser for the pub on GoFundMe had raised 1,390 pounds, or about $1,877, by Monday afternoon.
+A description of the campaign — entitled “Save Ye Olde Fighting Cocks!” — read: “I’ve spent countless nights here with friends, family and even met my fiancé here.
+It’s an irreplaceable piece of history that must be saved.”

-While negotiations over the pub’s future continue, Tofalli says he is confident the Ye Olde Fighting Cocks will have a long future.
-“Look, the pub’s not dead," he says, describing the current closure as "shut-down sleep.”
+While negotiations over the pub’s future continue, Tofalli said he is confident the Ye Olde Fighting Cocks will have a long future.
+“Look, the pub’s not dead,” he said, describing the closure as “shutdown sleep.”

-But he says it needs a benefactor to invest in it for the long-run, making it accessible for disabled people and upgrading the structure, for example, so that it survives “for the next thousand years.”
+But he said it needs a benefactor to invest in it for the long run, making it accessible for disabled people and upgrading the structure, for example, so that it survives “for the next thousand years.”

 Read more: